AdamayB/Movie_Plot_Summarizor/README.md

 Work In Progress....

-This is an separate project and it will also be used in some future projects.
+This is a separate project and it will also be used in some future projects.